godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-3.md

 graphics API and they need to try again with the Compatibility backend.
 This alert has proven to be confusing for users and the process of opening the scene ends up being cumbersome.

-Now with [GH-97142](https://github.com/godotengine/godot/pull/97142), the engine will automatically fall back to using OpenGL (the Compatibility backend) when the other backends are not available.
+Now with [GH-97142](https://github.com/godotengine/godot/pull/97142), first contribution from [SheepYhangCN](https://github.com/SheepYhangCN), the engine will automatically fall back to using OpenGL (the Compatibility backend) when the other backends are not available.
 This should provide the smoothest possible experience for users on older devices.

-Since the Compatibility backends can look different from the other backends, game developers may not want Godot automatically falling back.
-In that case, they can disable the `rendering/rendering_device/fallback_to_opengl3` project setting to avoid falling back.
+Since the Compatibility backends can look different from the other backends, game developers may not want Godot to automatically fall back.
+In that case, they can disable the `rendering/rendering_device/fallback_to_opengl3` project setting to avoid falling back, and users with OpenGL-only devices would then get notified that their hardware is not supported.

 ### And more!